Atmegal/MFURLN-CVPR-2019-relationship-detection-method/README.md

 The end-to-end version of codes will be released in our future work.

-We have provided the predicate files for VRD.
-We will upload the rela files for VRD in a few days.
+We have provided the predicate and the rela files for VRD.

+We are still missing some datasets and .ckpt files, since they are too huge to upload.

 We will write a readme file for using this code.